haleyyoung/cmsi387/homework/os-literature/os-literature.md

 This source is connected to the paper by Lamport beause it references the three conditions that Lamport believes must be satisfied.

-"1.
-Mutual exclusion: There will be at most one process executing the critical section at a time.
+>1.
+Mutual exclusion: There will be at most one process executing the critical
+>section at a time.
+>

-2. Freedom from deadlock: The critical section will not become inaccessible to all processes.
-This means that if a number of processes attempts to execute their critical sections, then after finite amount of time some process will be allowed to do so.
+>2.
+Freedom from deadlock: The critical section will not become inaccessible to
+>all processes.
+This means that if a number of processes attempts to execute their
+>critical sections, then after finite amount of time some process will be allowed
+>to do so.
+>

-3. Fairness (freedom form starvation): No process will be denied entry to its critical section forever.
-Thus, a process requesting an entry to its critical section will enter it after waiting for a finite amount of time.
-The stronger fairness property requires that no process can enter its critical section twice while another process is waiting (linear wait).
+>3.
+Fairness (freedom form starvation): No process will be denied entry to its
+>critical section forever.
+Thus, a process requesting an entry to its critical
+>section will enter it after waiting for a finite amount of time.
+The stronger
+>fairness property requires that no process can enter its critical section twice
+>while another process is waiting (linear wait).
+>

-4. Robustness: The solution should be immune to the following two types of failures:
+>4.
+Robustness: The solution should be immune to the following two types of failures:
+>

-(1) Process failure: a prooess may repeatedly fail and restart.
-However, process failing in the critical section, prologue or epilogue is assumed to leave the respective section of code and reset all its variables to their initial values.
+>(1) Process failure: a prooess may repeatedly fail and restart.
+However, process
+>failing in the critical section, prologue or epilogue is assumed to leave the
+>respective section of code and reset all its variables to their initial values.
+>

-(2) Read errors during writes (flickering bits): when a process writes a new value to a shared variable, a sequence of reads may return any sequence of the old and new values."
+>(2) Read errors during writes (flickering bits): when a process writes a new
+>value to a shared variable, a sequence of reads may return any sequence of the
+>old and new values.
 (Szymanski, 1988, p.
 622).

-"1.
+>1.
 At any time, at most one computer may be in its critical section.
+>

-2. Each computer must eventually be able to enter its critical section (unless it halts)
+>2.
+Each computer must eventually be able to enter its critical section (unless
+>it halts)
+>

-3. Any computer may halt in its noncritical section" (Lamport, 1974, p.
+>3.
+Any computer may halt in its noncritical section (Lamport, 1974, p.
 454).

 *Difference*